-Michael Kennedy is a research professor of Neurobiology and Physiology at Northwestern University and the founding director of Science in Society, the university’s research center for science education and public engagement.
+Michael Kennedy is a research professor of Neurobiology at Northwestern University and the founding director of Science in Society, the university’s research center for science education and public engagement.
 The center partners with urban K-12 teachers, administrators, and youth development agencies to create high-quality, long-term, impactful science learning opportunities for underserved youth.

 Early in his academic career, Kennedy recognized a need for the University research mission to more deeply connect with the community, including training its scientists in public communication and community engagement.